view and Peter Jones c.1975 Sloane

 c.1966 I Was Lord Kitchener's Valet

-c.1967: Tommy Roberts, along with his wife Mary and his
+Tommy Roberts, along with his wife Mary and his new business

-Road branches at 164 and 106 were added shortly afterwards,
+at 164 and 106 were added shortly afterwards, but were short-lived

 Tommy Roberts: "In the style of 'Granny's' decor, the interior